 Paul Medina Art - Home of Oklahoma Artist Paul Medina

 Paul Medina has been making original mixed media art for over 50 years.
 His themes have remained constant through the years.
 Capturing human truths, the ether that binds us all in countless ways...

 Through the late seventies and on into the early nineties, Medina flourished as a gallery artist.
 He was represented throughout the United States; doing many one and two person shows each year.
 Besides the many galleries that represented Medina over the years, he also exhibited at the Oklahoma Museum of Art, The Philbrook Museum of Art in Tulsa, and the Heard Museum in Phoenix, Arizona. (more)

-All Amulets are made of low fired clay, acrylic paint, steel, copper.
+Some pieces are collage paintings of paper and various liquid mediums on canvas others are amulets/mobiles and made of low fired clay, acrylic paint, steel, copper.